redhat-performance/openstack-templates/RDU-Scale/Newton/R730xd/README.md

 This environment file is necessary for configuring the ceph nodes. */dev/sda* is set as the root device using the serial number from the ironic introspection data for each of the nodes desired to be ceph storage nodes.
-The NVME disk is set as the jorunal and all others disks are configured to be OSDs.
+The NVME disk is set as the journal and all others disks are configured to be OSDs.
 This template also calls the *wipe-disks.yaml* template in *firstboot* folder to set the GPT disk labels required by ceph.